graysurf/zsh-kit/docs/fzf-def-docs.md

 - For user-facing commands/dispatchers (A/B): prefer signature-first and ensure a `Usage:` line exists.
 - For internal helpers (D): keep it 1–2 lines, but make “what it does / input-output” clear.
+- `name: summary` is mainly for L1/alias; keep A/B aligned to signature-first.